Nguyen Quoc Quan

-He stood trial in Vietnam on May 13, 2008 on charges of "terrorism" and was sentenced to 6 months in prison.
-He was eventually released on May 17, 2008 and returned to his home in Elk Grove, California to his wife and two teenage sons.
+He stood trial in Vietnam on May 13, 2008, on charges of "terrorism" and was sentenced to 6 months in prison.
+He was eventually released on May 17, 2008, and returned to his home in Elk Grove, California, to his wife and two teenage sons.
 In 2012, he was re-arrested on another trip to Vietnam, and held in prison for 9 months.
 Following intense US pressure, he was deported on January 30, 2013.

 Background

-Nguyen Quoc Quan is a former high school math teacher in Kien Giang, Vietnam.
+Nguyễn Quốc Quân is a former high school math teacher in Kiên Giang, Vietnam.
 He escaped from Vietnam on a fishing boat in 1981, ending up in the United States where he earned a doctorate degree in mathematics from North Carolina State University.
 He has also practiced software engineering.
-He is a long-time democracy activist, a devotee of Martin Luther King Jr. and member of senior leadership committee of Viet Tan.
+He is a long-time democracy activist, a devotee of Martin Luther King Jr. and member of senior leadership committee of Việt Tân.

 2007 arrest

-Nguyen Quoc Quan entered Vietnam on November 15, 2007 on a bicycle through the Cambodian border.
+Nguyễn Quốc Quân entered Vietnam on November 15, 2007, on a bicycle through the Cambodian border.

-On November 17, 2007 along with two other Viet Tan members (Truong Van Ba, a Hawaiian restaurant owner, and Frenchwoman Nguyen Thi Thanh Van, a contributor to Viet Tan's Radio Chan Troi Moi radio show) he was arrested in the southern suburb of Ho Chi Minh City.
+On November 17, 2007, along with two other Việt Tân members (Trương Văn Ba, a Hawaiian restaurant owner, and Frenchwoman Nguyễn Thị Thanh Vân, a contributor to Việt Tân's Radio Chân Trời Mới radio show) he was arrested in the southern suburb of Ho Chi Minh City.
 At the time, they were leading a "democracy seminar" and preparing pro-democracy pamphlets, when 20 security officers raided the house.
-Also arrested in the same group were Vietnamese citizens Nguyen The Vu, Nguyen Trong Khiem, Nguyen Viet Trung and Thai journalist Somsak Khunmi.
+Also arrested in the same group were Vietnamese citizens Nguyễn Thế Vũ, Nguyễn Trọng Khiêm, Nguyễn Việt Trung and Thai journalist Somsak Khunmi.

 The two-page pamphlet titled "Non-Violent Struggle: The Approach To Overcome Dictatorship" (translated from Vietnamese) and protesters to "faithfully maintain the discipline of non-violence."

 The arrests were not officially confirmed by the Vietnamese government until November 22, 2007.
-During the press briefing, officials declined to state which laws the detained individuals have broken, nor released any information about Nguyen Quoc Quan, whose whereabouts remained unknown for almost a week.
+During the press briefing, officials declined to state which laws the detained individuals have broken, nor released any information about Nguyễn Quốc Quân, whose whereabouts remained unknown for almost a week.

 At the beginning, state-controlled media in Vietnam acknowledged jailing only some, but not all activists.
-The website of the newspaper Sai Gon Giai Phong originally showed an image of US national Nguyen Quoc Quan wearing prison garb, but hours later replaced it with a manipulated image of him wearing a white shirt.
+The website of the newspaper Sài Gòn Giải Phóng originally showed an image of US national Nguyễn Quốc Quân wearing prison garb, but hours later replaced it with a manipulated image of him wearing a white shirt.
 Subsequent articles also listed his nationality as "unknown".

-Authorities in Vietnam have attempted to link the arrest of these Viet Tan members to two Vietnamese Americans who reportedly attempted to smuggle firearms into the country six days after the original arrests.
-However, Viet Tan has firmly denied any association with those individuals.
+Authorities in Vietnam have attempted to link the arrest of these Việt Tân members to two Vietnamese Americans who reportedly attempted to smuggle firearms into the country six days after the original arrests.
+However, Việt Tân has firmly denied any association with those individuals.